mattyu123/quiz_app/planning/sampleQuizzes.md

 ## Quiz 2 - Video Games (Private Quiz)

-**Question 1: What is the name of the Italian plumber whose favourite mode of transportation is by pipe and loves to eat mushrooms.
-He has a brother named Luigi.**
+**Question 1: What is the name of the Italian plumber whose favourite mode of transportation is by pipe and loves to eat mushrooms.**
 A. Mario
 B. Guiseppe
 C. Tony